jjanus12/oad_hol/lab01.md

 ![](images/lab01/img11003.png)

-**Note**: It might take a few minutes when the application show-up.
+**Note**: It might take a few minutes before the application show-up.

 Before you continue to the next step, please **unzip** **mushop-basic-stack-latest.zip** file in the new directory on your computer.
 We will need to work with the files during the step-by-step procedure in the following exercises.